iampriyanshusingh/NetflixGPT/Readme.md

-# Watchly - AI-Powered Streaming Platform
+# NetflixGPT - AI-Powered Streaming Platform

-Welcome to **Watchly**, a next-gen Netflix-like streaming platform integrated with **GPT-powered AI** to enhance your viewing experience! 🚀
+Welcome to **NetflixGPT**, a next-gen Netflix-like streaming platform integrated with **GPT-powered AI** to enhance your viewing experience! 🚀

 ## 📌 Features
 - 🎥 **High-Quality Streaming** - Watch movies and TV shows in **4K Ultra HD**.